Hull without six first-team players as Norwich visit

 Randell Williams and Mallik Wilks both made their first starts of the season against Bradford after injury and Callum Jones is also available.

-Norwich defender Sam McCallum is expected to miss out due to a foot injury.
+Norwich left-back Sam McCallum has been ruled out until after the World Cup with a foot injury.

-McCallum was forced off at half-time in the midweek Carabao Cup penalty shoot-out win against Birmingham and his absence would leave boss Dean Smith short of left-backs.
+McCallum was forced off at half-time in the midweek Carabao Cup penalty shoot-out win against Birmingham and has undergone an operation to repair his fractured fifth metatarsal.

-Fellow left-sided defender Dimi Giannoulis had already been ruled out for eight weeks after suffering ligament damage in last week’s 1-1 draw against Wigan.
+Fellow left-sided defender Dimitris Giannoulis is also sidelined after suffering ankle ligament damage in last week’s 1-1 draw against Wigan, but will not need surgery.

-Injured quartet Adam Idah, Sam Byram, Jonathan Rowe and Isaac Hayden are all likely to miss out again.
+Jacob Sorensen is expected to fill in at full-back, while midfielder Todd Cantwell and centre-half Ben Gibson will be available again.
+Defender Sam Byram, forward Adam Idah, midfielder Isaac Hayden and winger Jonathan Rowe all continue their own recovery.

 Subscribe or register today to discover more from DonegalLive.ie